anenadic/git-novice/episodes/04-changes.md

 In FCM there is no concept of a staging area.
 FCM will commit all file modifications at once.
 This can lead to rather large commits.
-In git remember to break down commits into small logical chunks.
+In Git remember to break down commits into small logical chunks.

 ```bash
 $ git add <file>